 Read on to find out more about the links between bipolar disorder and alcohol consumption.

-Alcohol and bipolar symptoms
+Alcohol and symptoms of bipolar disorder

 The effects of bipolar disorder vary between individuals and also according to the phase of the disorder that the person is experiencing.

 Alcohol can exaggerate the high mood people have with mania and add to the risk of recklessness.
 Bipolar disorder also carries a risk of addictive behavior.

 - feeling "high" or "wired"

 - rapid thoughts and speech

 - irritability and impatience, which can lead to aggression in some people